-Students wishing to live on campus can complete a housing contract through their IUP computer account (MyIUP).
+Students wishing to live on campus can complete a housing contract through MyIUP.
 See instructions below.
 The on-campus residence halls at IUP are newly built and refurnished.
 There are a variety of types of rooms you can

 reserve.
 Visit the Office of Housing, Residential Living, and Dining for more details.

-For fall 2016, all students must return their housing contracts to IUP by June 1, 2016, to guarantee housing.
+For fall 2020, all students must complete their housing contracts to IUP by June 1, 2020, to guarantee housing.
 If your contract is submitted after this date, IUP cannot guarantee on-campus housing, nor will we arrange off-campus housing.
-For spring 2017,
+For spring 2021,

 Please note that an online on-campus housing contract is a binding legal agreement.
 If you sign a contract for fall, you are required to stay in the residence hall for fall and spring, unless you are a one-semester exchange student.
 If you sign a contract